Welcome to the NOURISH YOUR WHOLE SELF Holistic Health and Wellness Program!

 Focus on our MINDSET and creating more mindfulness, practice slowing down, and cultivating rest.

-Continue to build meaningful CONNECTION TO OTHERS (your larger community, your personal and professional relationships, your school community including colleagues and students) from a place of authenticity, giving from the overflow, and healthy boundaries.
+Continue to build meaningful CONNECTION TO OTHERS (your larger community, your personal and professional relationships, your organization/business) from a place of authenticity, giving from the overflow, and healthy boundaries.

-Continue to develop and nurture your sense of PURPOSE/MISSION/LEADERSHIP because I know you went into education because of your passion to make a difference in this world!
+Continue to develop and nurture your sense of PURPOSE/MISSION/LEADERSHIP because I know you came into this world at this time to make the largest positive impact!

 “Michelle is the most intuitive and attentive practitioner I’ve